 The consolidated financial statements incorporate the financial statements of the Company and its subsidiaries.
-The results of subsidiaries acquired or disposed of during the periods presented are included in the consolidated statement of loss and comprehensive loss from the date that control commences until it ceases, as appropriate.
+The results of subsidiaries acquired or disposed of during the periods presented are included in the consolidated statement of income and comprehensive income from the date that control commences until it ceases, as appropriate.
 All intercompany transactions, balances, income, and expenses are eliminated upon consolidation.